 Solaris was, in some few respects, a response to Kubrick's 2001.
 And I wonder about Tarkovsky's use of "Ode to Joy" in a movie about desire.
 Had he seen Kubrick's A Clockwork Orange?
 For Kubrick used "Ode to Joy" in A Clockwork Orange, Alex's passion for Beethoven's music serving as a revelation that what inspired in Alex a joyful spirit was different from what is normally conceived.
 For him, violence is joy.
-As Alex sleeps, the severe countenance of Beethoven, printed on his window shade, looks over him, and breathes with the breeze, alive and reminding of the biblical statement that the Holy Spirit blows as it pleases, that one may hear it but not know from where it comes and where it is going.
+As Alex sleeps, the severe countenance of Beethoven, printed on his window shade, looks over him, and breathes with the breeze, alive and reminding of the biblical statement that the Holy Spirit goes where it pleases, just as one may hear the wind but not know from where it comes and where it is going.

-The girl is called Monkey in the book, Roadside Picnic, upon which the movie is based, because she has fur on her body, and as time passes she becomes more animalistic and less conversant.
+The girl is called Monkey in the book, Roadside Picnic, upon which Stalker is based, because she has fur on her body, and as time passes she becomes more animalistic and less conversant.
 Tarkovsky instead has the child's mutancy rendering her unable to walk, and rather than animalistic we have what seems a largely passive character, her interior thoughts unexpressed.
 She may even be mute for she doesn't converse with the others.

 We usually proceed from a trivial definition: intelligence is the attribute of man that separates his activity from that of the animals.
 It's a kind of attempt to distinguish the master from his dog, who seems to understand everything but can't speak.
 However, this trivial definition does lead to wittier ones.
 They are based on depressing observations of the aforementioned human activity.
 For example, intelligence is the ability of a living creature to perform pointless or unnatural acts...here's another definition--a very lofty and noble one.
 Intelligence is the ability to harness the powers of the surrounding world without destroying the said world.

-This has everything to do with Monkey, her transformation into an "animal" as she grows older, her increasing inability to communicate, and the conclusion of the novel, which is very different from the film.
+The idea that intelligence may be the ability to harness the powers of the surrounding world, without destroying it, has everything to do with Monkey, her transformation into an "animal" as she grows older, her increasing inability to communicate, and the conclusion of the novel, which is very different from the film.

 I'm an animal, you can see that I'm an animal.
 I have no words, they haven't taught me the words; I don't know how to think, those bastards didn't let me learn how to think.
 But if you really are--all powerful, all knowing, all understanding--figure it out!
 Look into my soul, I know--everything you need is in there.
 It has to be.
 Because I've never sold my soul to anyone!
 It's mine, it's human!
 Figure out yourself what I want--because I know it can't be bad!
 The hell with it all, I just can't think of a thing other than those words of his--HAPPINESS, FREE, FOR EVERYONE, AND LET NO ONE BE FORGOTTEN!